gbenatt92/ml_challenge/docs/INFRASTRUCTURE.md

 ### Current Setup

 Data is downloaded into the `data/` using `wget`.
-To replicte easily step you can simply run.
+To replicate easily step you can simply run.

 ``` bash
 make download